arithefirst/newt/README.md

 > [!TIP]
 > Before you start customizing, to see your changes real-time you should run `npm run dev`, and then visit `http://localhost:4321` in your browser.

-Newt's behavior is controlled by `config.ts`.
+Newt's behavior is controlled by `src/lib/index.ts`.
 Below is an overview of each section you can modify:

 - **name:** Set your name for the greetings.
 - **locale:** Language and regional settings for date/time.